 Stage 3: Integration

 The “dirty” money is now absorbed into the economy, for instance, via real estate.
-Once the “dirty” money has been placed and layered, the funds will be integrated back into the legitimate financial system as “legal” tender.
+Once the “dirty” money has been placed and layered, the funds will be integrated into the legitimate financial system as “legal” tender.
 Integration is done very carefully from legitimate sources to create a plausible explanation for where the money has come from.

 The money laundering process is extremely complex and can involve multiple individuals involved in organized crime.
 It is important to note that, in reality, there is often an overlap in these three stages of money laundering.
 As in some financial crimes, there is no requirement for the illegal funds to be “placed”.

-It should be noted that this model may differ in real-life situations.
+This template may differ in real-life situations.
 Money laundering may not involve all three stages, or some of them may be combined or repeated multiple times.